Multi-aspect Multilingual and Cross-lingual Parliamentary Speech Analysis: Background and Related Work

 \begin{description} \item \textbf{BG}: Az sam sigurna (I am sure: feminine), Az sam siguren (I am sure: masculine).
 In Bulgarian, there are synthetic and analytic tenses/moods.
 The former contains no indication of gender.
-Here is an example of a synthetic form: Az kazax (I said - feminine and masculine).
-When an analytic form is used, the gender is indicated by the past participle: Az bix predlozhila (I would suggest: feminine) vs. Az bih predlozhil (I would suggest: masculine). \item \textbf{CZ}: J\'{a} bych \v{r}ekl (I would say: masculine), J\'{a} bych \v{r}ekla (I would say: feminine).
+Here is an example of a synthetic form: Az kazax (I said - no gender marking, thus it might apply to either feminine or masculine).
+However, when an analytic form with a participle is used, the gender is indicated by this participle: Az bix predlozhila (I would suggest: feminine) vs. Az bih predlozhil (I would suggest: masculine). \item \textbf{CZ}: J\'{a} bych \v{r}ekl (I would say: masculine), J\'{a} bych \v{r}ekla (I would say: feminine).
 Again, if a synthetic form is used, then there is no indication of a specific gender: J\'{a} si mysl\'{i}m (I think: feminine and masculine). \item \textbf{ES}: Estoy harta del populismo (I'm sick of populism: feminine); Estoy harto del populismo (I'm sick of populism: masculine). \item \textbf{FR}: Je suis prête (I am ready: feminine), Je suis prêt (I am ready: masculine).
 Again, there are many cases where the gender is not revealed, e.g., Comme j’ai dit (As I said: feminine and masculine). \item \textbf{SI}: The gender is revealed when using the first person singular in the past and future tense, e.g., Rekla sem (I said: feminine), Rekel sem (I said: masculine).
 The gender is not revealed in the present tense, e.g., Mislim (I think: both masculine and feminine). \end{description}

-In English, the gender is not a grammatical category but a lexico-sematic feature that can be inferred from the personal and relative pronouns used (the person who arrived; he is nice) and a few morphemes (actor vs actress; policeman vs policewoman); adjectives, determiners or past participles do not show it (this happy man vs this happy woman; she was kissed vs he was kissed).
-These features are not revealing the speakers’ gender.
+In English, gender is not a grammatical category but a lexico-sematic feature that can be inferred from the personal and relative pronouns used (the person who arrived; he is nice) and a few morphemes (actor vs actress; policeman vs policewoman); adjectives, determiners or past participles do not show it (this happy man vs this happy woman; she was kissed vs he was kissed).
+These features are not revealing of the speakers’ gender.